2016 Belgian Grand Prix: Race report

 Nico Rosberg, Daniel Ricciardo, Lewis Hamilton and Mercedes team representative Hywel Thomas on the podium.

-At the start Nico Rosberg got away well, Max Verstappen got a poor start and was passed by both Ferraris of Sebastian Vettel and Kimi Räikkönen, going into La Source Verstappen tried to come back at both Ferraris only to hit Räikkönen who in turn then hit his teammate Vettel spinning him round, all three had to come back to the pits for repairs.
+At the start Nico Rosberg got away well, Max Verstappen got a poor start and was passed by both Ferraris of Sebastian Vettel and Kimi Räikkönen, going into La Source Verstappen tried to come back at both Ferraris.
+Vettel could not see Verstappen and turned in on Räikkönen who couldn’t turn more because of Verstappen on his inside, this all resulting in Vettel hitting Räikkönen who was then bumped into the path of Verstappen, resulting in Verstappen hitting Räikkönen.
+This resulted in Vettel spinning round and all three had to come back to the pits for repairs.
 At Les Combes Jenson Button was hit by Manor's Pascal Wehrlein taking them both out of the race.
 Carlos Sainz suffered a tyre failure and pulled off the track causing a virtual safety car, at this point Fernando Alonso had made it up to 12th with all the chaos and Lewis Hamilton was up to 15th.
 The race restarted but soon after Kevin Magnussen suffered a crash when his car spun and smashed into the tyre wall at Raidillon, Magnussen limped out of the car but did require medical attention for an injured ankle, the race was initially neutralised under the safety car before being stopped two laps later so they could repair the tyre barrier.
 At the restart Hamilton was able to pass Alonso but then it took him several laps to get past the Force India of Nico Hülkenberg.
 Rosberg won the race followed by Daniel Ricciardo with Hamilton finishing third.
 Hamilton became the first ever driver to have claimed three podiums from 20th on the grid or lower.